Defer a Work Order

 The reference on the work order to the MCO in the 'Reference order' field is cleared on the new work request.

-If the reference to the MCO was displayed on the work order in the 'Scheduled number' field, then that reference is kept on the work request for tracking purposes.
+If the reference to the MCO is displayed on the work order in the 'Scheduled number' field, then that reference is kept on the work request for tracking purposes.
 This is the case if the 040 parameter in 'Work Order Type.
 Open' (MOS120) is set to 2.

 • Connected planned purchase order